Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

+\paragraph{Edge-level amplification during episodes.} To isolate structural changes in directional propagation, episode-averaged and calm-period driver-to-driver maps are compared using the contribution matrix

+which aggregates squared whitened predictive loadings across lags and embedding dimensions.
+The amplification is highly sparse, with a small number of cross-asset and cross-regional edges accounting for the majority of the increase in directed edge strength (China Treasury to China Government Bond, $\Delta=0.41$; MSCI EM Latin America to Brazil Ibovespa, $\Delta=0.22$; LME Copper 3-month to Copper Spot, $\Delta=0.21$).
+This confirms that systemic stress is not associated with uniform densification of the causal network but rather with selective strengthening of specific, economically interpretable transmission channels, consistent with the qualitative impossibility result of Corollary~\ref{cor:edge-impossibility}.
+The edge heatmap and full edge list are reported in Supplement~\ref{app:empirical}, Figure~\ref{fig:edge_heatmap} and Table~\ref{tab:edges}.

+\paragraph{Aggregation consistency: full system vs.\ synthetic indexes.} To assess robustness to dimensionality reduction, drivers are clustered by the similarity of their rolling target hub score trajectories using agglomerative clustering ($n=12$ clusters), and each cluster is aggregated into an equal-weighted synthetic index.
+The full rolling operator analysis is then repeated on the reduced $12$-dimensional system.
+Directional strength ($\lambda_1$ correlation $0.84$) and episode detection (agreement rate $0.82$, Jaccard $0.46$) exhibit strong agreement, indicating that the low-dimensional spectral structure of $C(t)$ is robust to aggregation.
+In contrast, hub rank correlations are weak ($0.03$), confirming that fine-grained directional roles require the full system for resolution.
+This result is consistent with the axiomatic uniqueness of Theorem~\ref{thm:axiomatic-uniqueness}: orthogonally invariant spectral functionals are by construction insensitive to coordinate reparameterizations induced by aggregation.
+Full agreement metrics are reported in Supplement~\ref{app:empirical}, Table~\ref{tab:synthetic_agreement}.

-Episode-averaged causal energy maps based on $M_{j,i}(t)$ can be dominated by squared low-rank structure and therefore obscure statistically robust network organization.
-Accordingly, inference-oriented heatmaps are used to isolate interpretable directional structure.
+\paragraph{Driver-to-driver causal networks and temporal dominance.} Episode-averaged causal energy maps based on $M_{j,i}(t)$ can be dominated by squared low-rank structure and therefore obscure statistically robust network organization.
+Inference-oriented heatmaps isolate interpretable directional structure by thresholding against circular-shift nulls that preserve each series' internal dynamics.
+Null-thresholded driver-to-driver networks for Episodes~1 and~2 are sparse by construction and represent statistically robust transmission channels.
+Signed early--late temporal dominance maps decompose each edge into its short-delay ($\tau\in\{1,2\}$) and long-delay ($\tau\in\{3,5\}$) components, revealing heterogeneous propagation speeds across robust channels, consistent with the lag-level validation.
+All four heatmaps are reported in Supplement~\ref{app:empirical}, Figures~\ref{fig:heatmap_ep1_yellow}--\ref{fig:heatmap_ep2_signed}.